ELLIOTTCABLE/poopy.js/README.markdown

     aWidget.toString();

 ### Namespaced objects
-Finally, it’s worth noting that namespaced objects will also be inherited.
+It’s worth noting that namespaced objects will also be inherited.

 Normal JS: